matt769/Hexapod/README.md

  - Get the PhantomX urdf representing the full physical model (including axis flips and maybe adding the meshes), and buildFromUrdf() can produce a correct model from it
  - Set more movement parameters and receiver parameters based on the hexapod dimensions
  - Is there a better way to manage multiple receiver types?
 And different settings for different models?
+ - Review Hexapod and Leg interfaces - they're a bit messy, especially with physical and model version of various set/get angles type functions.
+Should Joint even support the mapping to 'physical', or should that be outside the hexapod model entirely?

 ### Package structure
  - Probably fully split the core and visualisation packages at some point